junfanz1/junfanz1.github.io/_posts/2021-06-10-Stochastic-Volatility-Modeling-Char-2-Local-Volatility-Notes.md

 ## 9.6.
 Delta and Carry P&L

-- The carry P&L of a delta and vega-hedged option position in the local volatility model can be expressed in the usual gamma-theta form, with payoffindependent break-even levels for spot variance, spot/volatility covariances and volatility/volatility covariances.
+- The carry P&L of a delta and vega-hedged option position in the local volatility model can be expressed in the usual gamma-theta form, with payoff independent break-even levels for spot variance, spot/volatility covariances and volatility/volatility covariances.
 The local volatility model is a genuine diffusive market model.

 - The carry P&L of a delta-hedged, vega-hedged option position can be equivalently expressed either in terms of spot and implied volatilities (2.105), or as a function of spot and option prices (2.107).
 The "real" delta of the local volatility model is given by the derivative of the price with respect to $$S$$, keeping vanilla option prices fixed.
 The delta computed by keeping fixed implied volatilities is called the sticky-strike delta.
 Regardless of the particular parametrization used for vanilla option prices, once the deltas of the hedging vanilla options are included, the "real" delta is recovered.